 •Today Americans pay about 40 percent of dental care; 17 percent of prescription drugs; 9 percent of physician services and 3 percent of inpatient care.

 Characteristics of Third-Party Payment.
 Third-party payers establish which treatments they will pay for and negotiate how much they will pay.
 When patients are not their primary customers, it is not in health care providers’ self-interest to compete on the basis of price.
 As a result, instead of price competition, competition among providers takes the form of providers seeking to maximize revenue against third parties’ reimbursement formulas.
-Over-use of third party payment also results in administrative overhead that is burdensome and rather expensive.
+Over-use of third-party payment also results in administrative overhead that is burdensome and rather expensive.

-Another characteristic of third party payment is that hospitals negotiate reimbursement terms with insurers and employer health plans.
+Another characteristic of third-party payment is that hospitals negotiate reimbursement terms with insurers and employer health plans.
 This generally takes the form of negotiated discounts off list prices.
 It is seemingly in both payers’ and providers’ self-interest to ensure the spread between “list prices” and the percentage discounts are as high as possible.
 Hospitals then disaggregate services into as many billing codes as possible to boost billed charges.
 Health plans then reimburse the discounted amounts and hospitals write off the difference (what’s known as a contractual allowance).

 Unfortunately, this is not in consumers’ best interest to have artificially high list prices with large discounts given only to health plans — especially uninsured consumers who get stuck paying list prices that are artificially high.
 Artificial list prices few payers actually owe also makes it hard for patients who want to compare prices — since providers are not competing on price.
-When providers are not competing on price, they have little reason to disclose price.
+When providers are not competing on price, they have little reason to disclose the price.

 In addition, under a third-party payment scenario, hospitals and doctors are not competing to lower patients’ costs; providers are only trying to lower their own.
 This is why hospitals do not bundle and repackage service in patient-pleasing ways as is common in consumer industries.

 The Role of Competition in Innovation.
 This lack of price competition has a profound effect on the cost of technology.
-Doctors, hospitals, drug makers and medical device makers are not competing in beneficial ways that rewards cost-saving technology.
+Doctors, hospitals, drug makers and medical device makers are not competing in beneficial ways that reward cost-saving technology.
 As a result, older technology does not sell at a discount.
 Consumers might buy a used car, but they mostly cannot make similar cost-saving in health care.
 What often occurs is patients decline services they cannot afford rather than seek out a lower price.

 The Role of Regulations in Health Care.
 Regulations also play a role in keeping medical care and medical technology expensive.
 Medical technology firms and drug makers cannot innovate as easily as their counterparts in consumer markets.
 New drugs and medical technology must be approved by the U.S. Food and Drug Administration or other regulatory bodies.